Sexual abuse scandal in the Roman Catholic Archdiocese of Dubuque: William Roach

-In 2002, a man living in Dallas, Texas, filed a lawsuit against the archdiocese in which he claimed that he had been abused by Msgr.
-William Roach in 1962.
+In 2002, a man living in Dallas, Texas, filed a lawsuit against the archdiocese in which he claimed that he had been abused by William Roach in 1962.
 At the time, Roach worked at Immaculate Conception Catholic Church in Cedar Rapids, Iowa.
 The man, who was 17 at the time, claimed that Roach and another priest abused him and another young person.
 Two other men have also claimed to have been abused by Roach, including NBC reporter Jim Cummins, who filed 15 lawsuits over forty years after he had been sexually abused.

 Roach worked in parishes in Key West, Waukon, Cascade, and Oxford Junction.
 He also worked at Holy Family in Peosta, Iowa, and Holy Ghost parish in Dubuque.
 Roach died in an automobile accident in 1986, and was legally intoxicated at the time of the accident.

 William Goltz

-On January 7, 2006, the Rev. William Goltz—one of the archdiocesan priests accused of sexual abuse—died in Prairie du Chien, Wisconsin.
-Goltz was accused of abusing boys during the 1950s and showing pornographic pictures to them as well.
+The Rev. William Goltz was accused of abusing minors during the 1950s and showing pornographic pictures to them as well.
 Goltz was named in three lawsuits.
 He retired in 1991, and in 1992 Goltz was barred by the Vatican from celebrating Mass or representing himself publicly as a priest.
 In 2005 the Vatican further ordered him to spend the remainder of his life in prayer and penance.
-While legal actions against Goltz ended with his death, the suits against the archdiocese remain and will be continued.
+Legal actions against Goltz ended with his death in 2006.

 Jim Cummins lawsuit

 Jim Cummins, an NBC reporter, alleged that he was sexually molested by his parish priest, William Roach, when he was a 17-year-old altar boy in 1962.
 The abuse took place on two occasions, each one accompanied by an additional, different priest.
 Roach went on to molest at least two more teenage boys and worked for the northeast Iowa Catholic parishes for another 24 years before being killed while driving intoxicated.

-The memories caused serious psychological troubles for Cummins including panic attacks and inability to work with others, but he continued to suppress them for over four decades.
-It wasn't until 2002 that Cummins came face to face with his demons while interviewing the family of a suicide victim - a young man who couldn't handle the abuse he received by a priest.
-Cummins contacted a Waterloo law firm and in June 2004 filed the first of 15 lawsuits which would be brought against the Archdiocese of Dubuque and priests accused of child molestation.
+The memories caused serious psychological troubles for Cummins including panic attacks, but he continued to suppress them.
+In 2002 Cummins interviewed the family of a suicide victim and was reminded of his own past.
+Cummins in June 2004 filed the first of 15 lawsuits which would be brought against the Archdiocese of Dubuque and priests accused of child molestation.

-In February 2006, he spoke with Dubuque Archbishop Jerome Hanus about his troubled past and later commended Hanus for his sincere remorse.
-Debbie Gindhart, another victim of Waterloo-based sexual abuse, also noted her content with the outcome of her case.
+In February 2006, he spoke with Dubuque Archbishop Jerome Hanus about his troubled past and later commended the archbishop for his sincere remorse.